 Students who maintain full-time registration should consider this phase a full-time effort, and they need to carefully consider their academic commitments prior to making any outside commitments.
-All students should plan for several hours per week for reading and writing outside of class meetings.
-Additional hours may be devoted to required research assistant or teaching assistant requirements.
+All students should budget several hours per week for reading and writing outside of class meetings.
+Additional hours may be devoted to research assistant or teaching assistant requirements.

-Full-time PhD students are strongly encouraged to limit employment to only 1-2 days a week.
+Full-time PhD students are strongly encouraged to limit employment to 1-2 days a week.
 PhD students with certain fellowships may have restrictions on the number of hours per week of non-research work.
 MS-PhD students are strongly encouraged to limit employment to 1 day per week.
+Information on resources available to students, including support services and wellness initiatives, can be found on the SON website.